 The best way to organize home theater cables is to:

-• Use sleeves or raceways to conceal wiring
+• Use cable sleeves or tubing to group wires

 • Mount power strips off the floor